samuelcwilliams/csc321/hw4/README.md

 ### Running the DNS Lookup Scripts:

 1. Clone the repository
-2. Run `hw4/forward.py`
+2. Run `python hw4/forward.py`
-3. Run `hw4/reverse.py`
+3. Run `python hw4/reverse.py`

 Output will be sent to `hw4/tsv_files`

 ### Viewing the Graph

-There is a screenshot of the graph I created in the `hw4` directory, but the `.png` version isn't interractive, so I recommend opening `hw4/jupyter/viz.ipynb` notebook to check out the visualization, if you're interested.
+There's a screenshot of the graph I created in the `hw4` directory, but the `.png` version isn't interractive, so I recommend opening the `hw4/jupyter/viz.ipynb` notebook to check out the visualization, if you're interested.